MicrosoftDocs/power-platform/power-platform/admin/configure-relevance-search-organization.md

 :::image type="content" source="media/model-app2.png" alt-text="Second sample model-driven app":::

+> [!NOTE]
-NOTE: Dataverse search doesn't support lifecycle operations (create, delete, backup, recover, copy, reset, and so on).
+> Dataverse search doesn't support lifecycle operations (create, delete, backup, recover, copy, reset, and so on).
 In the event of such an operation, re-enable Dataverse search.

 To enable Dataverse search, do the following: